Seattle Mariners: Maple Grove

-The ultimately disappointing 2017 season had a few bright spots, including the establishment of the Maple Grove, a celebration of Canadian pitcher James Paxton and inspired by the King's Court.
+During the 2017 season, fans created the Maple Grove, a celebration of Canadian pitcher James Paxton and inspired by the King's Court.
 At home games where Paxton started, a group of fans sat under a Maple Grove banner, typically in the left-field bleachers.
-A potted maple tree was also present in their section, provided by the Mariners; the Grove dubbed the tree "Stick Rizzs", in honor of long-time Mariner broadcaster Rick Rizzs.
-The live tree was retired in 2018, replaced by a hardier fake tree.
+A potted maple tree was also present in their section, provided by the Mariners.
+The Grove dubbed the tree "Stick Rizzs," referencing long-time broadcaster Rick Rizzs.

 When Paxton got to two strikes on a batter, the Grove held up “Eh” Cards, a tip of the cap to Paxton's home country of Canada and a nod to the "K" (for strikeout) cards held up in King's Court.
 Variant cards have also been produced for special occasions, such as when a planned Paxton start turned into a Hernández start (a King's Grove, with "K'eh" cards to cheer for Hernández).
 Other special cards celebrated Paxton reaching 300 strikeouts, and a tribute to broadcaster Angie Mentink ("A" cards, to show support after she had publicly disclosed her breast cancer diagnosis).
-An "Eh" card now resides in the National Baseball Hall of Fame and Museum collection.
+An "Eh" card is now part of the Baseball Hall of Fame's collection.

 The Maple Grove differed from the King's Court in that it was created and organized by fans, while the Court was promoted by the Mariners' marketing team.
 When asked, Paxton stated that fans creating the Maple Grove was really special to him and that he never imagined that something of the sort would ever be done for him.
 The Grove continued until Paxton was traded to the Yankees following the 2018 season.

-French Quarter in Seattle/JROD Squad

-Replacing these are two newer fan sections:

-The French Quarter

-The French Quarter (not to be confused with the similarly named fan section of the Philadelphia Phillies named in honor of team starter Aaron Nola and his roots in the state of Louisiana) honors first baseman Ty France.
-It is located on a section of the Upper Concourse above "The Pen" and "Edgar's at T-Mobile Park."
-Inaugurated by the fans with the blessing of the Mariners organization in 2021, it is the first ever to be dedicated to a Mariners position player and the first for an MLB infielder in any MLB team.
-Ty's fans stationed in this section wear black berets and carry French tricolore flags in a nod to his name during home games beginning in the 2022 season.
-The section also sports a French flag.